Deep Inspection

 Find storage chunks belonging to a file

-This can be achieved by querying the file with beegfs-ctl --getentryinfo --verbose.
+This can be achieved by querying the file with beegfs entry info --verbose --retro.
 The command will print out (among other information) a list of storage targets the file is striped across as well as the relative path to its chunk files (which is the same on all targets).

 Example: